wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     2. Create an **OIDC standard-based IdP** named `Asgardeo`, for the users of the **Best Auto Mart** organization.

         !!! info
-            Use the details from the **Info** tab of the application made on Asgardeo, to fill the required fields when creating the IdP.
+            Use the details from the **Info** tab of the application made on Asgardeo to fill in the required fields when creating the IdP.

-    3. Go to the **Develop > Applications** and select `Guardio-SaaS-app` which was shared in Step 3.
+    3. Go to the **Develop > Applications** and select `Guardio-SaaS-app`, which was shared in Step 3.

     4. On the **Sign-in Method** tab, select the created `Asgardeo` IdP as the first authentication method.